hadley/roxygen3/README.md

   * A `srcref` is the S3 `srcref` object which stores a file and location of source code

-* A `RoxyBundle` stores a list of blocks.
+* A `Bundle` stores a list of blocks.
 There are currently two subclasses:
   `RoxyDir` and `RoxyPackage` for representing all the blocks in a directory or package respectively.
 The main different between a package and directory is that a package has a name, and getting to the R code from the base paths are slightly different.

-* A `RoxyBehaviour` stores a list of `Tag`s, a list of processors functions and a list of writer functions.
+* A `Behaviour` stores a list of `Tag`s, a list of processors functions and a list of writer functions.
 These are used to control the output, and if you extend roxygen with new processors or writers, you will need to provide some way for users to easily create behaviours that use them.

-  * Processors and writers are just functions that should accept a `RoxyBundle` as the first argument.
-Processors should return a `RoxyBundle` and writers should be run only for their side effects: creating files on disk.
+  * Processors and writers are just functions that should accept a `Bundle` as the first argument.
+Processors should return a `Bundle` and writers should be run only for their side effects: creating files on disk.
 Writers will generally be S4 generics that break apart the bundle into blocks and tags - see the code for `writeRd`, `writeNamespace` and `writeDescription` for examples.